mehermvr/rko_lio/README.md

 # RKO_LIO - LiDAR-Inertial Odometry Without Sensor-Specific Modelling

-RKO_LIO is a LiDAR-inertial odometry system that is simple to deploy on different sensor configurations and robotic platforms with as minimal a change in configuration as necessary.
+RKO_LIO is a LiDAR-inertial odometry system that is by design simple to deploy on different sensor configurations and robotic platforms with as minimal a change in configuration as necessary.

-We have tested our system on LiDAR data from Velodyne, Ouster, Hesai, Livox, and Robosense sensors, all without any change in how we process the incoming LiDAR data, i.e., you don't specify which LiDAR you're using.
+We have no restriction on which LiDAR you can use, and you can do so without changing any config (we've tested Velodyne, Ouster, Hesai, Livox, Robosense, Aeries).
-For the IMU, we only require the accelerometer and gyroscope readings, the bare minimum.

-You don't need to look up manufacturer spec sheets when you want to use our approach on your data.
+For using an IMU, we require only the accelerometer and gyroscope readings, the bare minimum.
+You don't need to look up manufacturer spec sheets to provide noise specifications.

 All you need to provide is the extrinsic transformation between the IMU and LiDAR and you can start using our system for your LiDAR-inertial odometry needs!